 1. Reviewed records results from a search the South Central Coastal Information Center (SCCIC) at California State University, Fullerton dating from February 23, 2017 (SCCIC File No. 17312.3326).
-The records search included a review of all recorded non-archaeological resources situated within a half-mile radius of the Study Area, as well as a review of known cultural resource surveys and reports.
-Sources consulted included the National Register of Historic Places, the California Register of Historical Resources, the California Inventory of Historical Resources, the California Points of Historical Interest list, the Directory of Properties in the Historic Property Data File (HPDF), and other pertinent data available at the SCCIC.
+The records search included a review of all recorded nonarchaeological resources situated within a half-mile radius of the Study Area, as well as a review of known cultural resource surveys and reports.
+Sources consulted included the National Register of Historic Places, the California Register of Historical Resources, the California Inventory of Historic Resources, the California Historical Landmarks list, the California Points of Historical Interest list, the Directory of Properties in the Historic Property Data File (HPDF), and other pertinent data available at the SCCIC.